 Dogs are naturally curious animals and can quickly get into things that they are not supposed to.
 Toxins can be found in food, chemicals, plants, prescription medications and pesticides.

-Learn more about the dangers of heartworm and how to protect your dog in Treating Mosquito Bites on Dogs.
+Learn more about the dangers of heartworm and how to protect your dog by Preventing and Treating Mosquito Bites on Dogs.

 What To Do If You Suspect Cardiac Arrest In Dogs